 "@odata.context": "$metadata#Sales(AverageAmount)",

-"value": [ { "@odata.id": null, "AverageAmount": 3.0 } ]
+"value": [ { "AverageAmount": 3.0 } ]

 }

 Standard Aggregation Method countdistinct

 The aggregation method countdistinct counts the distinct values, omitting any null values.
 For navigation properties, it counts the distinct entities in the union of all entities related to entities in the input set.
 For collection-valued primitive properties, it counts the distinct items in the union of all collection values in the input set.